Leave this site

 It’s important that you’re not under pressure from un-discharged debts or liabilities and that you can manage loans and debts sensibly.

 If you’re from outside the UK, it’s essential that you have indefinite leave to enter or to remain in the UK.
-Due to changes in legislation, members of the European Economic Area (EAA) are now required to have ILR or EU settled status by 30 June 2021.

 Your application will not be accepted if you have previously applied unsuccessfully to the Met in the last six months.